Learn to Swim

 We believe that aquatic safety and learning to swim is a vital life skill for all Australians.

-Based in our world-class Artemis Centre in South Yarra, Artemis Aquatics Learn to Swim is open to the whole community for school aged children from 4 years to 18 years old.
+Based in our world-class Artemis Centre in South Yarra, Artemis Aquatics Learn to Swim is open to the whole community for school aged children at a minimum age of 4 years old.

-Our Learn to Swim Framework consists of six progressive stages of learning and development which are founded on the type of swimmer who enters the program: Beginner, Learner, and Swimmer.
+Our Learn to Swim Framework consists of six progressive stages of learning and development:

 Class Types